How to Make Crock Pot Yogurt

 How to make yogurt?

-Like other fermented food, the process of making yogurt involves heating milk to a certain temperature and introducing live and active cultures.
-Then, letting them hangout together for a while so those healthy, gut healing bacteria can multiply.
+Like other fermented foods, the process of making yogurt involves heating milk to a certain temperature and introducing live and active cultures.
+Then, let them hangout together for a while so those healthy, gut healing bacteria can multiply.
 And that’s it – you’ve made your own yogurt.
 Bonus, doing this in a crock pot makes it so easy because all of those times and temperatures have been tested and proven.

 Yogurt Frequently Asked Questions